-Visiting Barcelona at Christmas is an excellent idea because of its pleasant Mediterranean climate, with temperatures that are not excessively low in winter.
+Visiting Barcelona during Christmas is an excellent idea because of its pleasant Mediterranean climate, with temperatures that are not excessively low in winter.
 In fact, the Catalan capital offers an endless list of activities and attractions for any visitor, whether you decide to travel to Barcelona with children or to go on a romantic holiday just for two, or a weekend break with friends.

-Year after year, the streets of Barcelona get engaged into Christmas spirit, allowing you to contemplate its countless treasures from a different perspective.
+Year after year, the streets of Barcelona get engaged into the Christmas spirit, allowing you to contemplate its countless treasures from a different perspective.
 Moreover, if you stay in Lugaris rental apartments in Barcelona, you will enjoy the comfort and rest you need after a long day full of emotions.

 One of the most traditional ones is the Fira de Santa Llúcia (in the photo), which is held from late November to 23 December in the Cathedral square.
 Documented since 1786, it is the oldest Christmas fair in Barcelona.

-It has been for some years now that Plaça de Catalunya hosts a solidarity market, in which some NGOs offer fruits of their work.
+It has been for some years now that Plaça de Catalunya hosts a fundraising market, in which some NGOs offer fruits of their work.
 There is also a chance to acquire practical gifts with a social background.

 Here’s a tip: get your camera ready!